 Now, this won’t work great if you’re not in your car often.
 But if you have a commute, run errands daily, or just like going out each day for something, this could be a good option.

 Don’t have a plug in your car?
 No problem.
-This car power inverter plug right into the cigarette lighter, has two outlets and four USB ports.
+This car power inverter plugs right into the cigarette lighter has two outlets and four USB ports.

 Keep your doors open